 King County will review your forms.
 You may be asked to complete a Standard Industrial Waste Program Wastewater Discharge Permit Application .

 Your permit or letter of authorization to discharge wastewater into the sewer system may require self-monitoring.
-View and download the self-reporting forms.
+Download the Quarterly Self-Monitoring Report for Breweries: MS Word , Adobe Acrobat .